+The compensation committee's specific responsibilities are set forth in its charter.
+The compensation committee reviews its charter at least annually.
 The compensation committee reviews and recommends policies relating to compensation and benefits of our officers and employees.
 The compensation committee reviews and approves corporate goals and objectives relevant to compensation of our Chief Executive Officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives, and recommends the compensation of these officers based on such evaluations.
-The Compensation Committee also administers the issuance of stock options and other awards under our equity compensation plans.
+The compensation committee also administers the issuance of stock options and other awards under our equity compensation plans.

-In April, 2014, the compensation committee selected Compensia, Inc. ("Compensia"), to provide independent compensation consulting support.
+In April 2014, the compensation committee selected Compensia, Inc. ("Compensia") to provide independent compensation consulting support.
 Compensia has provided market information on compensation trends and practices and makes compensation recommendations based on competitive data of a peer group of companies.
 Compensia is also available to perform special projects at the compensation committee's request.
 Compensia provides analyses and recommendations that inform the compensation committee's decisions, but does not decide or approve any compensation actions.
-As needed, the compensation committee also consults with Compensia on other compensation-related matters, which for fiscal year 2014 included a review of stock ownership guidelines for the company's executive officers and directors and assessing compensation of the board of directors after the completion of our initial public offering.
+As needed, the compensation committee also consults with Compensia on other compensation-related matters, which for fiscal 2015 included a review of total cash and stock-based compensation for Paylocity's executives including long-term incentive related compensation.
 The engagement of any compensation consultant rests exclusively with the compensation committee, which has sole authority to retain and terminate any compensation consultant or other advisor that it uses.